Do you really need an ATS resume?

-- Re-save the file as a .doc.
+Once you’ve made these adjustments, re-save the file as a .docx.
 (Under the “File” menu, chose “Save As.”
 Make sure you choose “Word Document” under the “Format” option.)

 Getting Around the ATS

-Another important factor to consider is that applicant tracking systems — although gaining in popularity — are not yet pervasive.
+Another important factor to consider is that applicant tracking systems — although popular — are not yet pervasive.

-The simple fact is that most resumes are read by people, not machines.
-So appealing to human readers remains priority number one — especially if you are targeting a company with fewer than 100 employees.
+Appealing to human readers remains a priority — especially if you are targeting a company with fewer than 100 employees.

 When you email your resume to one of these “small” employers, it’s likely to end up on a computer all right, but in someone’s email inbox, not in an applicant tracking system.